Winter Olympic Games: Future

-The amount by which greenhouse gas emissions are reduced is forecast to substantially affect the number of Winter Olympic Game venues that will have reliably cold conditions.
+The amount by which greenhouse gas emissions are reduced is forecast to substantially affect the number of Winter Olympic Game venues that will have reliably snowy conditions.

+Though Europe and North America have the most potential venues (areas of rectangles in chart), a higher portion of those venues are projected to be climatically unreliable because of global warming (height of columns).

-The 2026 Winter Olympics will be held in Milan-Cortina d'Ampezzo, Italy, and take place between 6 and 22 February 2026.
+The 2026 Winter Olympics was held in Milan-Cortina d'Ampezzo, Italy, and took place from 6 to 22 February 2026.
 At the 142nd IOC Session in July 2024, it was confirmed that the 2030 Winter Olympics will be hosted by France in the French Alps.
-The 2034 Winter Olympics was also awarded to be hosted by the United States in Salt Lake City, Utah, previous host of the 2002 Olympics.
+Alpes 2030 will be the first Winter Olympics in history to reach full gender parity on the field of play, with equal numbers of male and female athletes.
+The 2034 Winter Olympics was also awarded to be hosted by the United States in Utah; the state previously hosted the 2002 Olympics in Salt Lake City.